|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 From a human food perspective fish farms, where the CO2 related water chemistry problem can be artificially corrected, are quickly displacing wild fish as a source of protein for human consumption.

 In Canada in recent years, climate change due to global warming has caused record wild fires, record floods, record ice melts and record violent storms.
 The sea level is rising.
 There is a threat to the continued existence of many plant species and all large land animal species, including humans.
+There is ongoing massive human migration from tropical countries to the more temperate circumpolar countries.
 The underlying cause of these problems, combustion of fossil fuels, is well known but still Canadian political leaders fail to heed science and adopt rational policies to mitigate the problems.

 At the root of these problems is a taxation system that presently places short term profit from use of fossil fuels ahead of long term human survival.